spapas/spapas.github.io/content/django-pdf-essential-guide.rst

 Django integration
 ------------------

 To integrate the PDF creation process with django we'll use a simple app with only one model about books.
+We are going to use the django-xhtml2pdf library -- I recommend installing the latest version (from github using something like ``pip install -e git+https://github.com/chrisglass/django-xhtml2pdf.git#egg=django-xhtml2pdf`` ) since the pip package has not been updated in a long time!

 Using a plain old view
 ======================